allen-liaoo/AIBot/src/main/java/CommandList.md

     - num count (n c) - Count numbers.
     - num roll - Roll the dice.
     - num coinflip (n cf) - Flip a coin.
-- math (m) - Let the bot to solve a math operation for you. *
+- math - Let the bot to solve a math operation for you. *
 - say - Let the bot say something for you.
 Support Embed Message. *
 - emoji (e)- Translate words into the Emoji language. *
 - weather (w) - Get the weather. *